dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 ## Main workspace

 Once you select a section from the navigation bar and tree view, the main workspace will show you various data quality components.
-These include data source options, information about schemas, tables, and columns, a list of data quality checks, and data quality dashboards.
+These include home screen summaries, data source options, information about schemas, tables, and columns, a list of data quality checks, and data quality dashboards.

 Clicking on an object in the tree view always opens a new tab in the main workspace that helps in navigating between open elements.

 ### **Tabbed interface**